Subject Curriculum Overviews

 Overall Intent

 We want our students to be curious and have a greater understanding about Hispanic- and French-speaking countries and communities.
 Modern Foreign Languages (MFL) are an important part of our young people’s education.
 There are so many clear personal, cultural, social, moral and career benefits in being able to communicate confidently in another language that every child in our school should have the chance from this young age to develop.
 We want our students to be enthusiastic, engaged and challenged, and to develop their ability to use and understand another language.
 Our MFL curriculum also aims at encouraging our students to learn what lies behind a different language, enhancing the richness and the diversity of different cultures by using authentic resources and materials.
-All students in the school study French and Spanish at KS3 and must choose to continue with one of them at GCSE, but they can also choose to study both languages.
+All students in the school study French and Spanish at KS3 and then it is highly recommended that they choose to continue with either French or Spanish at GCSE, but they can also choose to study both.
 Students can then also study French and/or Spanish at A Level.

-Our intent is to develop a love for languages in both French and Spanish at Key Stage 3 in order to be able develop into confident and independent students who are not afraid to communicate in a different language using all four skills areas (listening, reading, speaking and writing) and have a good understanding of grammar, translation, literature, history, culture and film and are able to use the knowledge they have gained, which is transferrable across all subjects and employment.
+Our intent is to foster in our students a love for both French and Spanish at Key Stage 3 in order for them to develop into confident and independent students who are not afraid to communicate in a different language using all four skills areas (listening, reading, speaking and writing).
+We also want them to have a good understanding of grammar, translation, literature, history, culture and film and are able to use the knowledge they have gained, which is transferrable across all subjects and employment.

 Implementation